hannobraun/stack-assembly/README.md

 - `@loop` is a _reference_, the last kind of operator.
   References start with `@` and we usually pair them with labels.

 We'll be looking into how they work in a moment.
-But let's recap first, to make sure we understand the full picture:
+But let's recap what we know about syntax first, to make sure we understand it fully:

 - A script consists of **tokens**.
   - **Operators** are one type of token.
 They come in three different flavors: